- What is age-related macular degeneration?

 What is age-related macular degeneration?

 Age-related macular degeneration (AMD) is a disease associated with aging that gradually destroys sharp, central vision.
 Central vision is needed for seeing objects clearly and for common daily tasks such as reading and driving.

-vision in both eyes.
-AMD is a leading cause of vision loss in Americans 60 years
+In some cases, AMD advances so slowly that people notice little change in their vision.
+In others, the disease progresses faster and may lead to a loss of vision in both eyes.
+AMD is a leading cause of vision loss in Americans 60 years of age and older.

 AMD occurs in two forms: wet and dry.

 The macula is located in the center of the retina, the light-sensitive tissue at the back of the eye.
 The retina instantly converts light, or an image, into electrical impulses.
 The retina then sends these impulses, or nerve signals, to the brain.